 Money Management Is Not Optional

 Take advantage of a free year of YNAB while you are a student and learn how to prioritize, budget, and set and reach your goals.
-If you can learn to control your money, before you even start making money, it will benefit you for a lifetime.
-In fact, we’d go so far as to say it would be the single most valuable lesson of all your college years.
+If you can learn to control your money before you even start making money, it will benefit you for a lifetime.
+In fact, we’d go so far as to say it could be the single most valuable lesson of all your college years.